Lambda Upsilon Lambda: Philanthropy – P.A.T.H.E

 The goal of Lambda Upsilon Lambda's philanthropy, The P.A.T.H.E.
 Initiative (Providing Access To Higher Education), is to support middle school and high school students in their quest to graduate from a four-year college and beyond.
 The program supports local schools and organizations by mentoring future scholars, facilitating college and university tours, providing P.A.T.H.E. initiative workshops, and advocating for the improvement of the educational system.
 Through the P.A.T.H.E. initiative, Lambda Upsilon Lambda provides future scholars with the social, educational, and emotional support needed to reach these goals.
-Nationwide, a portion of the organization's chapters allocate and provide for local scholarships to either current or prospective college students.
+Nationwide, a portion of the organization's chapters allocate and provide for local scholarships to either current or prospective college students, with much of the fundraising being through fraternity-specific banquets like "Noche de Oro" or collaborative social events like "The Official Four Way: World Tour" with other fraternal Greek-lettered organizations like Alpha Phi Alpha, Iota Nu Delta, and Pi Delta Psi.

+National performance team

+The fraternity has two national performance teams called New Age Stroll - Team (NAS-T) and Rated L - National Step Team.
+They participates in various traditional step and stroll shows such as the annual NALFO showcase and other regional tournaments.